madsbuvi/MTY_CL/readme.md

 Changelog
 ---------
+0.41. - Fixed for amd cards and updated user interface with one button for amd, and one for nvidia.

 0.40. - Addd support for nVidia cards.
 Primarily the 7xx series, earlier series will likely not see great performance.
 The issue with duplicate keys has been resolved.

 0.32. - Fixed a crash